afaneh92/unpack-kernel-tools/README.md

 The problem with that script is that the gzip magic number occasionally occur naturally, meaning that some non-compressed files get uncompressed.

-#If your had lzma and un unlzma issue just do thius steps
+#If your had lzma and un unlzma issue just do this steps

--In terminal type gksu nautilus.
+-In terminal type "gksu nautilus".

--If gksu not installed just type sudo apt-get install gksu, then back to step above.
+-If gksu not installed just type "sudo apt-get install gksu", then back to step above.

--copy "xz" and "lzmainfo" them to /usr/bin/ don't forget to rename your original "xz" and "lzmainfo" first (for backup).
+-in folder /usr/bin/ don't forget to rename your original "xz" (for backup).

+-copy "xz" to /usr/bin/ .